SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise5.md

 <kbd>![](images/query5rollup1.png)</kbd>

-> Note: The above function should be called every minute.
+3.The above function should be called every minute.
 You could do this by using a PostgreSQL extension called pg_cron which allows you to schedule recurring queries directly from the database.

-3.Here the above rollup function can be called once every minute by the below command.
-Open **New Query** paste the following and run.
+Open **New Query** and paste the following and run.

 ```
 SELECT cron.schedule('* * * * *','SELECT rollup_http_request();');